fijal/jitpy/doc/index.rst

 be magically visible from the other side.
 The API looks like this:

-* ``jitpy.setup(pypy_home)`` - has to be called before anything in order to point to the correct PyPy build directory
+* ``jitpy.setup(pypy_home)`` - has to be called before anything in order to point to the correct PyPy build directory. ``pypy_home`` points to the directory of pypy checkout/installation

 * ``jitpy.wrapper.jittify(argtypes, restype=None)`` - a wrapper that's passed
   argument types as a list and restype as on of the: